 2 Vitamin B12

 I seriously need to go and find some and start taking this super vitamin.
 B12 keeps the nerves and blood cells healthy and happy.
-It’s also really good for preventing anemia (a condition that makes us feel tired and weak.
+It’s also really good for preventing anemia (a condition that makes us feel tired and weak-iron deficiency).

 If you’ve been feeling like you have low energy and are concerned about your strength (or weakness) this is a vitamin you should consider looking into taking.

 Most of the b vitamins, including b9 which is basically folic acid, are good for just about everything! – do some research on them.

 While folic acid is best for pregnant women, it’s good to note that this important nutrient is important in red blood cell formation and for healthy cell growth and function.